ipr/qXpkLib/xpkIMPL/README.txt

 Note that there are multiple variations of the format with different identifiers in file, caller should detect those and load this library: supported variations detected in library also.

+Currently library gives access to one global instance of decruncher, which creates helper-object on-stack: no need to synchronize/reset members in library but it also expects whole file to be decrunched in one call.